tpalzkill/IntelligentChatBots/workshops/intelligent-chatbots/LabGuide200.md

 ![D:\\Workshop\_Bot\\BotsLab2\\Capture6.PNG](images/200/food.jpeg)

 Write Name as “CafeteriaAssistanceBotFeedback” and the same for ID (case-sensitive).
-Use an image, you can download the one above by right clicking and choose save image as.
+Use an image, you can use the one above by right-clicking and selecting "Copy Image Location".
 Add a description and click save.

 ![D:\\Workshop\_Bot\\BotsLab2\\Capture6.PNG](images/200/14.png)